+Dental services (continued)

-Dental servic es (continued) • 1 surg 0 0 ical extraction per year, which may include: Removal of impacted tooth Removal of residual tooth roots (cutting procedure) Unlim ited simple and surgical necessary extractions to tures (see Dentures benefit below) Dentu res limited to 1 of the following per arch every 5 years: 0 Complete denture, maxillary or mandibular 0 Immediate denture, maxillary or mandibular 0 Maxillary or mandibular partial denture, resin base 0 Maxillary or mandibular partial denture, cast metal, resin base 0 Maxillary or mandibular partial denture, flexible base 0 Denture reline (One procedure Code per calendar year) 0 Necessary anesthesia with covered service ally necessary non-routine dental services, as ed by Original Medicare, such as: 0 An oral examination in the hospital before a kidney transplant 0 An oral examination in a rural clinic or Federally Qualified Health Center (FQHC) before a heart valve replacement 0 Dental services needed for radiation treatment for certain jaw-related diseases (like oral cancer) 0 Ridge reconstruction (reconstruction of part of the jaw) performed when a facial tumor is removed 0 Surgery to treat fractures of the jaw or face 0 Dental splints and wiring needed after jaw surgery Services must be performed by a participating general dentist.
-Authorization rules may apply.
+- 1 surgical extraction per year, which may include: - Removal of impacted tooth - Removal of residual tooth roots (cutting procedure) - Medically necessary non-routine dental services, as covered by Original Medicare, such as: - An oral examination in the hospital before a kidney transplant - An oral examination in a rural clinic or Federally Qualified Health Center (FQHC) before a heart valve replacement - Dental services needed for radiation treatment for certain jaw-related diseases (like oral cancer) - Ridge reconstruction (reconstruction of part of the jaw) performed when a facial tumor is removed - Surgery to treat fractures of the jaw or face - Dental splints and wiring needed after jaw surgery

+Services must be performed by a participating general dentist.

+Depression screening

+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide followup treatment and/or referrals.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+Diabetes screening

-Depression screening There is no coinsurance, We cover one screening for depression per year.
-The screening copayment, or deductible must be done in a primary care setting that can provide follow- for an annual depression up treatment and/or referrals. screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the \$0 copay for Medicare- covered Diabetes supplies accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts \$0 copay per item for Medicare-covered Diabetic Therapeutic shoes and inserts. provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions. \$0 copay for diabetes self- management training The 单 (preventive service) applies only to Diabetes self- management training Authorization rules may apply.
+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

+The (preventive service) applies only to Diabetes self-management training

 Certain diabetic supplies and services are limited to those from specified manufacturers.
 We only cover glucose monitors and test strips from the manufacturers Abbott (primary brand name Freestyle) and Johnson & Johnson (primary brand name OneTouch) through the pharmacy.
 We cover other brands of glucose monitors and test strips (including generic products) through the plan's in-network DME providers.
 Please visit our website for a complete list or call Member Services.
 Contact information appears on the back cover of this booklet.
 Continuous glucose monitors and supplies are available only through the plan's in-network DME providers.
 In general, alternate brand products are not covered unless your doctor tells us that the use of an alternate brand is medically necessary in your specific situation.
 You or your provider must get approval from the plan before we will pay for these alternate products or for amounts greater than the Medicare-allowable amount.